Gold Coast Sports and Leisure Centre

-Gold Coast Sports and Leisure Centre (GCSLC), known as Austworld Centre Oval under naming rights, is a multi-purpose arena and sports facility located in Carrara on Queensland's Gold Coast in Australia, capable of seating 5,000 fans.
+The Gold Coast Sports and Leisure Centre (GCSLC) is a multi-purpose arena and sports facility located in the Gold Coast suburb of Carrara, Queensland.
 The centre is located adjacent to the Carrara Indoor Stadium and forms a part of the Gold Coast Sports Precinct.

-A section of the centre also serves as a sports administration and indoor training facility for the Gold Coast Suns with the facility being called the Austworld Centre under a naming rights partnership, who play home matches and train outdoors at the adjacent Carrara Stadium and training oval.
+Since 2017, the centre has been the training and administrative headquarters of the Gold Coast Suns, which competes in the Australian Football League (AFL).
+Reserves and practice matches have been played on the training oval located outside the centre's building.

+History

+Construction of the centre began in 2016 in preparation for the 2018 Commonwealth Games.
+It was completed in April 2017.

-Constructed for use in the 2018 Commonwealth Games, Gold Coast Sports and Leisure Centre hosted badminton, powerlifting, weightlifting and wrestling competitions.
-During the Games, it was known as Carrara Sports and Leisure Centre.
+Seven courts are located inside Hall One, with the grandstand seating for up to 5,300 people, while Hall Two includes eight courts and 350 seats.
+During the Commonwealth Games, the centre hosted badminton, powerlifting, weightlifting and wrestling competitions.

-On 7 July 2018, the arena hosted a 2018 Suncorp Super Netball Round 10 match between Queensland Firebirds and Melbourne Vixens.
-In October 2020, the Brisbane Roar moved their training base to the Gold Coast Sports Precinct and will predominantly use the Gold Coast Sports and Leisure Centre for their indoor training.
+On 7 July 2018, the GCSLC hosted a Suncorp Super Netball match between Queensland Firebirds and Melbourne Vixens.

+In October 2020, A-League club Brisbane Roar FC moved to GCSLC after a dispute with Logan City Council over an unpaid water bill at the Logan Centre of Excellence.
+The club remained at the centre until returning to Ballymore Stadium in October 2023.

+GCSLC hosted both matches of the 2025 wheelchair rugby league Ashes.

+During the 2025–26 season, the Brisbane Bullets hosted two regular season National Basketball League games at GCSLC.

-Ongoing current uses for the venue include for international netball tournaments, regional careers expos, TAFE Queensland sports courses, futsal championships, basketball championships, gymnastics championships, judo championships, and cheerleading championships.
+Other uses for the venue since its construction have included international netball tournaments, regional careers expos, TAFE Queensland sports courses, futsal championships, basketball championships, gymnastics championships, judo championships and cheerleading championships.

 The venue will be used in the future for judo and wrestling at the 2032 Summer Olympics and boccia at the 2032 Summer Paralympics.
-It will also hosted both matches of the 2025 wheelchair rugby league Ashes.

-The Brisbane Bullets of the National Basketball League will host two regular season games at GCSLC during the 2025–26 NBL season.